Cyclone-Robosub/ocean-report-crs/0.1.0/README.md

 ## Configuration
 - `title`: The title of your document.
 - `subtitle`: The subtitle of your document.
 Can be used to put authors
+- `date`: The date shown in the topic right
+  - By default, this date updates to reflect the current date.
+Add this parameter with your preferred date to change it.
 - `org`: Your organization.
 Affects the document author and text in bottom-right corner.
   - By default, this is set to "Cyclone RoboSub @ UC Davis".
-Simply type in your own organization's name to change it.
+Add this parameter with your own organization's name to change it.
 - `logo`: Path to logo image file.
-    - By default, this is set to the Cyclone RoboSub logo.
-Simply type in the path to your own logo image to change it.
+  - By default, this is set to the Cyclone RoboSub logo.Add this parameter with the path to your own logo image to change it.

 ## Example
 ```typst